Get insider access

 4. Best Lower Mid-Range QLED TV

 The Hisense U7N is the best lower mid-range QLED TV we've tested.
-It's an impressive TV with a similar Mini LED backlight to the Hisense U8/U8K, although it has fewer dimming zones and isn't as bright, and its contrast isn't quite as good.
-Still, the cheaper Hisense has a very wide color gamut, excellent contrast, and superb black uniformity, so it's a tremendous choice for watching HDR movies as they really pop in a dark room.
-It also has fantastic reflection handling with very good HDR peak brightness, so it's no slouch in a bright room.
+It's an impressive TV with a similar Mini LED backlight to the Hisense U8/U8N, although it isn't as bright, and its contrast isn't nearly as good.
+Still, the cheaper Hisense has a very wide color gamut and good black levels, so it's a tremendous choice for watching HDR movies, as they really pop in a dark room.
+It also has fantastic reflection handling with very good peak brightness, so it's no slouch in a bright room.
 Unfortunately, it has a narrow viewing angle, just like its higher-tier sibling.
 However, it still supports Dolby Vision HDR and HDR10+ formats, as well as advanced DTS audio formats, so you can take full advantage of whatever content you're watching.

-It has the same good image processing as the U8K, making it a cost-effective home entertainment TV.
-The built-in Google TV platform is easy to use and has a ton of apps you can download, so you don't need to buy an external streaming box.
-It has a great selection of additional gaming features, including VRR support to reduce screen tearing and up to 4k @ 144Hz on its two HDMI 2.1 bandwidth ports.
-In some ways, it's an even better gaming TV than the more expensive Hisense U8/U8K due to its faster response time, leading to a slightly smoother gaming experience overall.
+It has the same great image processing as the U8N, making it a cost-effective home entertainment TV.
+The TV also has a great selection of additional gaming features, including VRR support to reduce screen tearing and up to 4k @ 144Hz on its two HDMI 2.1 bandwidth ports.

 See our review